Hybrid systemsOff-grid systemsBatteries

 • Solar energy is green, so you contribute to saving the planet •.

 As a backup to a solar system, batteries seem like a better deal even in terms of cost.
 The price of a generator depends on its power capacity, which comes roughly at $1,000 per kW – and we aren't taking fuel into account.
-You can get a 10 kW solar battery for around $6,000–$7,000 with a 10 year warranty.
+You can get a 10 kWh solar battery for around $7,000–$10,000 with a 10-year warranty.

 Getting solar batteries for home usage is rarely going to save you money – it is primarily a safety measure.
-When you have access to the net metering program, adding a battery to the grid-tie system can't be economically justified.
+When you have access to the net metering program, adding a battery to the grid-tie system doesn’t make that much sense from a purely financial point of view.
 However, batteries might pay for themselves if:

 • your utility company sets exorbitant peak rates.
 If the solar system doesn't cover your energy needs during peak hours, you could avoid paying extra to the utility company by taking electricity from the batteries.